K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 ## <u>Solution</u>

-The first thing we did was to opened up the wav file and check out what the content.
-We were immediately rewarded with a loud deafening sound of what seems like bird chirping early in the morning... 😅
+The first thing we did was to open up the WAV file and check out the content.
+We were immediately rewarded with a loud deafening sound of what seems like birds chirping early in the morning... 😅

-Now based off our limited CTF experience with the forensic challenges 🤔 , usually when a audio file is involved, it usually means steganography of some sort.
-We pulled out the trusty `Sonic Visualiser` tool and added Spectrogram to the mix ... lo and behold ***let there be magic✨***
+Now based off our limited CTF experience with the forensic challenges, usually, when an audio file is involved, it usually means steganography of some sort.
+We pulled out the trusty `Sonic Visualiser` tool and added a Spectrogram to the mix ... lo and behold, *** magic ✨***

 <br>